fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 - people tend to hire others that are similar to themselves or their ideal version
 - watch out for the chemistry within teams.
 Firing a 'star salesman' might increase general sales (by 30% or more)
 - one ceo made it a personal goal to first get rid of 25 asshole-managers, to make it a better workplace overall
-- overall relief when they laeve the building for the last time
+- overall relief when they leave the building for the last time
 - also apply this rule to customers and clients, everyone will thank you for it

 - power corrupts, and 'rewarding' star-salespeople makes them correlate the reward with their behaviour